bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/miscellany.md

 Dummy division is the division that you create only to increase the [valuation](./financial-statement.md) and the [investment offer](./financial-statement.md).

 Use Restaurant industry for dummy division.
 Its starting cost is only 10e9.
-Spring Water's starting cost is also 10e9, but it's a newbie trap, so it's best not to touch it.

 For dummy division, you only need to expand to 6 cities and buy 6 warehouses.
 Don't invest in other things (Warehouse/Office/Advert upgrades).